1-Mar-31-2023-05-45-58-2324-PM

 Get the breakdown.

-The Michigan School-Aid Budget allocates funding for public education bodies, including traditional public and public charter schools.
+The Michigan School-Aid Budget allocates funding for public education bodies, including traditional public and charter public schools.
 Many public charter school students and students who live in communities with higher levels of poverty receive LESS to support their education.

 WHAT ARE THE FACTS?

-• The average public charter school is 32% more cost-effective than the average traditional public school located in the same city.
+• The average charter public school is 32% more cost-effective than the average traditional public school located in the same city.

-• The average public charter school generates an average 36% higher return on investment per every dollar it spends than traditional public schools.
+• The average charter public school generates an average 36% higher return on investment per every dollar it spends than traditional public schools.

 • A recent poll showed that support for charter schools is up 5% from 2022, to 64% total, and only 22% of Michiganders have an unfavorable opinion of charters, down from 3% since 2020 (MRG, 2022).